MostroP2P/documentation/protocol/src/admin_cancel_order.md

 ]
 ```

-And updates parameterized replaceable dispute event with status `seller-refunded`:
+And updates addressable dispute event with status `seller-refunded`:

 ```json
 [